Master in Social Work (MSW): Career Path

 Q: How does an MSW differ from a Bachelor of Social Work (BSW)?

 A: An MSW program is a graduate-level program that builds on the knowledge and skills gained in a BSW program.
 MSW programs typically focus on advanced practice, research, and leadership, while BSW programs focus on the foundations of social work practice.
-MSW graduates are also typically eligible for more advanced practice roles and leadership positions than BSW graduates.
+MSW graduates are also generally eligible for more advanced practice roles and leadership positions than BSW graduates.

 Q: What is the difference between an MSW and a Master's in Counseling or Psychology?